concourse/rfcs/01-resources-v2/proposal.md

 * Remove the distinction between `source` and `params`; resources will receive a single `config`.
 The distinction will remain in the pipeline.
-This makes it easier to implement a resource without planning ahead for interesting dynamic vs. static usage patterns, and this will become more powerful with concourse/concourse#684.
+This makes it easier to implement a resource without planning ahead for dynamic vs. static usage patterns.
+This will become more powerful if concourse/concourse#684 is implemented.

 * Change `check` to run against all spaces.
 It will be given a mapping of each space to its current latest version, and return the set of all spaces, along